aws-neuron/aws-neuron-sdk/neuron-guide/neuron-tools/getting-started-tensorboard-neuron-plugin.rst

 3. Refer to the following guides on how to compile a graph using Neuron SDK.

 - TensorFlow-Neuron
-   - :ref:`tensorflow-resnet50-compile-on-compilation-instance`
+   - "Compile for Neuron" in `TensorFlow-Neuron Resnet50 Tutorial`_
 - PyTorch-Neuron:
    - "Compile model for Neuron" in `PyTorch-Neuron Resnet50 Tutorial`_
-- MXNet-Neuron:
+- MXNet-Neuron
-   - :ref:`mxnet-resnet50-compile-on-compilation-instance`
+   - "Compile model on Neuron" in `MXNet-Neuron Resnet50 Tutorial`_

 Enable profiling
 -----------------